Van Conversion Guide: Modules, Companies & Complete Instructions

 Total ~10,500 €, realistically 9,000–13,000 €.

-Premium budget: €15,000-25,000.
+Premium budget: €15,000–€25,000.
 Single bathroom with shower, drop-down bed, premium kitchen with oven, 400Ah LiFePO4 battery, 400W solar panels, 3000W inverter, air conditioning.
-Sprinter vehicle €20,000–€50,000.
+Sprinter vehicle: €20,000–€50,000.
 Competing with professional conversions.

-Professional build for comparison: €25,000–€55,000 for the conversion alone + €30,000–€55,000 for the vehicle = €55,000–€110,000.
+Professional conversion for comparison: €25,000–€55,000 for conversion only + €30,000–€55,000 for vehicle = €55,000–€110,000.
 Saves time, but 2–3 times more expensive.

 The most important tips from 4 years of van conversion experience